inkle/slayout/Readme.md

 ---

-`oid Animate(float duration, float delay, System.Action animAction, System.Action completeAction = null)`
+`void Animate(float duration, float delay, System.Action animAction, System.Action completeAction = null)`

 As above, except this overload of `Animate` also takes a `delay` parameter - a number of seconds to wait before starting the animation.